 About our Llamas

-Our adult male llamas live together in a batchelor group, quite amicably for most of the year, but during the breeding season from May to July things can get a little bit competitive, so the llama boys are then divided into two separate areas.
-They have large purpose built grassy mounds in their paddocks which provide a good vantage point, and plenty of entertainment.
-The fields are enclosed by high hedges which they keep well trimmed for us, and when they are not grazing or browsing the llamas are free to wander into their loafing sheds, light and airy field shelters, providing shade ,shelter and fresh hay.
+Our adult male llamas live together in a batchelor group, quite amicably for most of the year, but during the breeding season from May to August things can get a little bit competitive, so the llama boys are then divided into two separate areas.
+The fields are enclosed by high hedges which they keep well trimmed for us, and when they are not grazing or browsing the llamas are free to wander into their loafing shed, a light and airy barn, providing shade ,shelter and fresh hay.

 The new born llamas known as crias really benefit from being in the company of other siblings in the nursery fields, running, playing and learning about llama life together.
 During this time we keep a close eye on the nursing Mums as lactation can be nutritionally very demanding, especially as most of them will be re-bred at this time for another cria next year.

-The younger llamas not yet old enough to breed have the run of the furthest fields and also of the pond field, which is too dangerous for the new born crias.
-This doesnt mean that one or two of the yearling llamas havent been known to take the plunge, but they only tend to do it once, and fortunately they can swim when they have to !
-These girls are our trekking llamas, and love to escort visitors around the farm on our guided tour.
+The younger llamas not yet old enough to breed have the run of the furthest fields .
 They are great fun to work with and after basic halter-training they enjoy taking on a variety of different obstacles and challenges, designed to build their confidence.

 We start actively working with our young llamas at weaning time, around 6 months of age, when they are separated from their Mums.
 This is a very exciting time for us when we really start getting to know their individual personalities.
 Following the core principles of Camelidynamics , first lessons are very short, sometimes just two minutes with each little llama, but they are quick learners.
 Every llama is allowed to progress at his own pace, with some accepting a halter straightaway and others needing a little more help.
 Eventually the time comes when these little camelids graduate, and when that day comes its always with some regret but great pride that we hand them over to their proud new owners !